 Advantages and Disadvantages of Walk-In Showers

-- Walk-in showers consume less energy and water, which translates to some good amount of financial saving.
+- Walk-in showers consume less energy and water, resulting in excellent financial savings.

-- The accessibility of walk-in showers for the disabled and elderly individuals is top notch.
+- The accessibility of walk-in showers for disabled and elderly individuals is top-notch.
 It is also possible to customize them accordingly using handles that the disabled can use for additional support.
-Additionally, the fact that walk-in showers lack a level difference on the floors means that they are far much safer.
+Additionally, the fact that walk-in showers lack a level difference on the floors means far safer.

-- Theoretically, the walk-in showers are much easier to clean thanks to the flatter surfaces, and the glass components of the showers.
-This is because unlike baths which have nooks and crannies that may be difficult to reach, walk-in showers are easier to maintain and can be cleaned in one swoop.
+- Theoretically, the walk-in showers are much easier to clean, thanks to the flatter surfaces and the glass components of the showers.
+This is because, unlike baths with nooks and crannies that may be difficult to reach, walk-in showers are easier to maintain, and we can clean a shower in one go.

 - Doors to the shower need regular clean-up, and the curtains occasionally require to be replaced.

-- Depending on the walk-in shower that you have, it is impossible to contain the hot air and humidity which according to some people has an effect on their bathing experience with some people even complaining that they are cold despite using hot water.
+- Depending on the walk-in shower that you have, it is impossible to contain the hot air and humidity.
+According to some people, it affects their bathing experience.
+They complain that they are cold despite using hot water.

 - Walk-in showers are expensive in comparison to installing a bath.